When we’ll find out election results: Here’s what we know about swing states, ballot counting and more

 Americans typically know who won elections long before the results become official.

-Each state has a different timetable for the canvassing a general election, which involves compiling returns, making sure every ballot is accounted for and certifying the results.
+Each state has a different timetable for canvassing a general election, which involves compiling returns, making sure every ballot is accounted for and certifying the results.
 The process usually takes place later in November and sometimes extends into December.

 This year, close margins will increase the likelihood of legal fights over which ballots should count.
 But a handful of deadlines will also place pressure on courts to resolve disputes quickly.